michellechan1123/ANIMA/README.md

 # ANIMA
 ## Voice Integration and TTS of MotionInput

 ANIMA is a TTS and voice cloning backend working on multiple languages.
-This repository is built upon Coqui TTS to provide a voice integration layer to UCL MotionInput, which contributes to my implementation of  my MSc Computer Science master's thesis.
+This repository is built upon Coqui TTS to provide a voice integration layer to UCL MotionInput, which contributes to the implementation of my MSc Computer Science master's thesis.

 ## Features